 The Group is exposed to commodity risks that are related to the availability and price fluctuations of commodities.
 In addition to meat raw materials, physical electricity consumption is one of the most significant commodity risks in the Group companies.
 The subsidiaries can hedge against fluctuation in market prices for electricity and other commodities by procuring fixed-price products or through derivative contracts with the Group Treasury.
 The companies may use external parties to assist them in commodity risk management.

-The Group uses electricity derivatives in Finland, Sweden and Estonia to level out energy costs.
+The Group uses electricity derivatives in Finland, Sweden, Denmark and Estonia to level out energy costs.
 The electricity price risk is evaluated for five-year periods.
 The value changes of derivatives hedging the price of electricity supplied during the period are included in the adjustment items of purchases.
 Hedge accounting is applied to contracts hedging future purchases.

 The Group’s Treasury Policy and related guidelines specify the credit quality requirements and investment principles applied to customers and counterparties to investment transactions and derivative contracts.
 The Group Treasury is responsible for defining the principles for credit management within the Group and updating the Credit Policy as well as instructing the Group’s subsidiaries in credit management.

 Credit risk results from a customer’s possible failure to fulfil its payment obligations.
 The Group’s trade receivables are spread among a wide customer base, the most important customers being central retail organisations in the various market areas.
 The creditworthiness, payment behaviour and credit limits of the clients are monitored systematically.
 As a main principle some type of securing is needed for all credit granted.
 The security can be credit insurance, a bank guarantee, or a security deposit.
 In addition, the Group is exposed to minor credit risk in remaining financing investments of primary production contract producers.